 In the face of stark economic pressures – inflation, rising energy costs, and looming recession – insurers remain focused on growth opportunities.
-In the first half of 2022, the volume of mergers and acquisitions (M&A) in the global insurance industry reached its highest rate of growth for ten years, up 9.5% in 2022 from H2 2021.
+The volume of mergers and acquisitions (M&A) in the global insurance industry reached its highest rate of growth for ten years, up 9.5% in 2023.

 According to Clyde&Co Report, while the Middle East & Africa (MEA) region has seen significant growth, the global trend has largely been driven by the much larger US market, which has seen a 22% increase in transactions.
 Activity has dropped back slightly in Europe but held steady in Asia-Pacific.